mohamedamine001/blog-api/README.md

 6. edit `.env` file with appropriate credential for your database server.
 Just edit these two parameter(DB_USERNAME, DB_PASSWORD).

-7. Create `todo` Database and then do a database migration using this command :
+7. Create `blog` Database and then do a database migration using this command :

 ### `php artisan migrate`